amhiggin/LuceneInTheSkyWithDiamonds/README.md

 The optimal value of lambda for the LMJelinekMercerSimilarity was found to be 0.75.
 The default parameters were assumed for the LMDirichletSimilarity model.

 ### Document Fields
 There were a number of fields which were common across all of the documents: in particular, the 'Headline' and 'Text' fields.
+These were the two fields used to deliver the most performant search engine for the datasets.

+Date fields were also explored as part of the project: However, overall they disimproved the performance of the search engine and so were omitted from the final implementation.

 ### Field Boosts
 Field boosts were used on the <i>Text</i> and <i>Headline</i> fields of the documents, with a weighting of 0.2 on the <i>Headline</i> and of 0.8 on the <i>Text</i>.